3.4 Career guidance and counselling

 As part of its institutional prerogatives, the Ministry of Labour and Social Policies carries out statistical analyses on the labour market, social security and social protection.

-ANPAL recently published the first joint annual report on active policies in Italy within which the provision of guidance services by the CPI is also monitored.
+ANPAL published in 2019 thefirst joint annual report on active policies in Italy within which the provision of guidance services by the CPI is also monitored.